 \section{Conclusion}

-~~~~In this work, we introduced the skeleton clustering framework that can handle multivariate and high-dimensional clustering problems with complex cluster shapes.
-Our method allows the use of density-based clustering to the high dimensional regime.
-The key to bypass the curse of dimensionality is the use of density surrogate such as Voronoi density, Face density, and Tube density that are less sensitive to the dimension.
+~~~~In this work, we introduce the skeleton clustering framework that can handle multivariate and even high-dimensional clustering problems with complex, manifold-based cluster shapes.
+Our method adopts the density-based clustering idea to the high dimensional regime.
+The key to bypassing the curse of dimensionality is the use of density surrogates such as Voronoi density, Face density, and Tube density that are less sensitive to the dimension.
 We use both theoretical and empirical analysis to illustrate the effectiveness of the skeleton clustering procedure.